NoraKru/Solarpark-detection-AlphaEarth-Embeddings/README.md

 }));
 ```

-Mathematically, this represents the Dot Product (Scalar Product) between a reference vector u (from our samples) and every target pixel vector v in the region of interest:
+Mathematically, this represents the Dot Product between a reference vector $u$ (from our samples) and every target pixel vector $v$ in the region of interest:

 $`Similiarity= u*v=\sum_{i=64}^n   u_i*v_i`$